-As part of a pilot program to explore ways to help students with the high cost of textbooks, the UB Libraries are providing students in the following five classes with access to the electronic version of their textbook via Courseload:
+As part of a pilot program, the UB Libraries are providing students in the following five courses with access to the electronic version of their textbook:

 |Course Name||Textbook Name||Access|

 |CHE 214: Analytical Chemistry, Dr. Luis Colon||Quantitative Chemical Analysis (8th) by Daniel C. Harris||UBLearns|

 |COM 337: Communication Theory, Darrin Griffin||A First Look at Communication Theory (8th) by Em Griffin||UBLearns|

 |CSE 191: Discrete Structures, Dr. Kenneth Regan||Discrete Mathematics and Its Applications (7th) by Kenneth Rosen||UBLearns|

 |MGM 301: Principles of Marketing, Dr. Alan Dick||Marketing (11th) by Kerin, Hartley, and Rudelius||UBLearns|

 |PSY 250: Scientific Inquiry in Psychology, Dr. James Sawusch||Methods in Behavioral Research (11th) by Cozby and Bates||UBLearns|

 Students access their e-textbook via UBLearns – simply click on the e-Textbook link right from your course’s UBlearns course site (no separate ID/PW is required).
 More details:

 - Log in to UBLearns as you normally would with your UBITName and password.